RESEARCH STARTER

 Apia consists of a cluster of what originally were separate villages that have coalesced together to form one sprawling urban zone.
 Many of the names of the old villages are used to denote particular neighborhoods in the capital.

-Apia features a tropical climate marked by a dry season that runs from July to August.
+While Apia generally experiences a tropical climate with a dry season from July to August, the city is increasingly vulnerable to coastal erosion, rising sea levels, and more intense cyclones as a result of climate change, factors that pose growing challenges to its infrastructure and community resilience.
 There is little variation in the average temperatures.
 Year-round, average lows of 22 degrees Celsius (72 degrees Fahrenheit) and average highs of 30 degrees Celsius (86 degrees Fahrenheit) may be expected.
 The capital is occasionally battered by tropical storms and cyclones from December through March.
 In December 2012, however, Apia suffered serious damage from Cyclone Evan, which was the most damaging tropical cyclone to affect Samoa since Cyclone Val in 1991.

 People